schfranz/Random-Packaging/README.md

 ## File Description

 ### Interfaces
+- FillShapeInterface.m: Abstract interface that defines properties of shapes that can fill objects that implement the FillableShapeInterface class.
+- FillableShapeInterface.m: Abstract interface that defines properties of fillable shapes.
+Is derived from ShapeInterface class because it is a Shape with extra functionality.
+Will have features from CanisterInterface class added to it soon.
 - ShapeInterface.m: Abstract interface that defines basic variables and functions each shape should have.
 Is derived from handle class to allow implementing class' constructors to add listeners.
-- CanisterInterface.m: Abstract interface that defines basic variables and functions each canister should have.
-Is derived from handle class to allow implementing class' constructors to add listeners.
-Will become obsolete soon because functionality will be moved to more general FilledShapeInterface class.
-- FilledShapeInterface.m: Abstract interface that defines properties of fillable shapes.
-Is derived from ShapeInterface class because it is a Shape with extra functionality.
-Will have features from CanisterInterface class added to it soon.

 ### Object Classes
+- Box.m: Implements ShapeInterface as a box.
+- Cylinder.m: Implements ShapeInterface as a cylinder.
+- FillSphere.m: Inherits from Sphere and implements FillShapeInterface as a spherical FillShape.
+- FillableBox.m: Inherits from Box and implements FillableShapeInterface as a box FillableShape.
 - Sphere.m: Implements ShapeInterface as a sphere.
-- Cylinder.m: Implements ShapeInterface as a cylinder.
-- cylCanister.m: Inherits from Cylinder and implements CanisterInterface as a cylindrical canister.
-Will be obsolete soon because functionality will be moved to more general FilledCanister class.
-- FilledCylinder.m: Implements FilledShapeInterface as fillable cylinder and inherits from cylinder.
-Will have features from cylCanister class added to it soon.

 ### Testing
+Tests can be found in /testing:
 - testSphere.m: Simple testing script for Sphere class.
 Will be expanded to testing function.
 Will eventually add a full testing suite for all object classes.

+### Examples
+Examples can be found in folder /examples.
+- spheresInBox.m: shows an example of placing a bunch of monosized spheres into a box.

+### Other
+- .gitignore: Helps me keep my local folder clean.
+Will take out local files and only put .asv files MATLAB might make while running for final release.